CharlotteGore/tick/Readme.md

 ### .time()

-  Returns the 'time' according to Tick, which may vary depending on whether it's using `performance` or `Date` for timings. `time()` returns the time elapsed since the page loaded.
+  Returns a normalised (relative to the timings passed to callbacks) 'time' according to Tick, which may vary depending on whether it's using `performance` or `Date` for timings. `time()` returns the time elapsed since the page loaded.

 ## About